-Monitoring for those pollutants expected to be present in the discharge measured at Monitoring Location EFF-001 for Discharge Point 001 will be required as shown on the proposed MRP.
-To determine compliance with effluent limitations, monitoring requirements and frequencies for flow, temperature, BOD, oil and grease, pH, TSS, turbidity, settleable solids, and sulfide are once per discharge event.
-To further characterize the discharge waste stream and to determine reasonable potential, the monitoring requirements and frequencies for arsenic, barium, cadmium, copper, chromium (VI), lead, mercury, nickel, selenium, silver, zinc, benzene, ethylbenzene, toluene, and xylene are once per discharge event.
-Monitoring frequencies for ammonia, conductivity, total organic carbon, MTBE, phenolic compounds, are total petroleum hydrocarbons are also once per discharge event to characterize to the discharge from the Facility.
+Monitoring for those pollutants expected to be present in the discharge measured at Monitoring Location EFF-001 for Discharge Point 001, will be required as shown on the proposed MRP.
+To determine compliance with effluent limitations, the monitoring requirements for the pollutants that have effluent limitations are once per discharge event.
+Monitoring frequencies for metals, volatile organic compounds (VOCs), ammonia, total organic carbon, conductivity, dissolved oxygen, phenols, sulfate, sulfite, methyl tertiary butyl ether (MTBE), tertiary butyl alcohol (TBA), and total petroleum hydrocarbons are also once per discharge event to characterize the discharge from the Facility.
+Monitoring for total coliform, fecal coliform, and enterococcus is required once per discharge event to determine reasonable potential.